Dowsing – I Don’t Even Care Anymore

 When tracks like No Offense to the Fun put the album at risk of yet more repetition, it’s saved by slow-tempo number Everything Works Out.
 Album closer Nothing to Give is subtly powerful and leaves a lasting impression.
 The band successfully blends these restrained tracks with the bolder, hard-hitting numbers elsewhere on the album to achieve a considered, balanced result with all the elements of a lasting hit.
 The progression from It’s Still Pretty Terrible to I Don’t Even Care Anymore suggests we should have even higher expectations for Dowsing’s future releases.

-I Don’t Even Care Any More was released on 13th August 2013.
+I Don’t Even Care Any More is released on 13th August 2013.
+For further information or to order the album visit Dowsing’s website here.

 Watch the video for Amateur Cartography here: